harness/developer-hub/docs/first-gen/firstgen-platform/security/access-management-howtos/single-sign-on-sso-with-saml.md

 Harness supports SAML integration with Google G Suite to enable your employees to use their Google account credentials to sign into the Harness platform.

-Google G Suite supports authentication, but not authorization.Users are not created as part of the SAML SSO integration.
+Google G Suite supports authentication, but not authorization.
+Users are not created as part of the SAML SSO integration.
 Users are invited to Harness using their email addresses.
 Once they log into Harness, their email addresses are registered as Harness Users.
 For more information, go to [SAML SSO with Harness Overview](#saml_sso_with_harness_overview).For information about G Suite and SAML, go to [Service provider SSO set up](https://support.google.com/a/answer/6349809?hl=en&ref_topic=6348126) from Google.

 To set up SAML with Google, you must be a G Suite administrator.
 To integrate G Suite SAML with Harness, your Harness account must be a member of the Account Administrator group.
-For more information, go to [Users and Permissions](users-and-permissions.md).First, we will set up Harness as a SSO SAML app with Google G Suite, and then we will configure Harness to use Google G Suite for SSO.
+For more information, go to [Users and Permissions](users-and-permissions.md).
+First, we will set up Harness as a SSO SAML app with Google G Suite.
+Then we will configure Harness to use Google G Suite for SSO.

 If you become locked out of Harness because of a SSO issue, you must contact Harness to have the SSO Provider disabled.